 - Damaged water pipes can cause flooding and are expensive to repair.

 Clearly, sharing your home with a squirrel – or even worse, a family of them – is something to avoid.
 If you find yourself in this situation, it’s important to get professional help to deal with the problem efficiently and humanely.
 Trying to remove the invaders yourself is fraught with difficulty – squirrels can nest in difficult to reach places, they can be aggressive if cornered, and if you succeed in only scaring the rodents away they’ll quickly return, possibly bearing a grudge.
 Far better to call in the experts.

 However, an ounce of prevention is worth a pound of cure, so what can you do to deter squirrels from becoming residents in the first place?

-Squirrels hate the taste and smell of strong spices such as cayenne pepper, so sprinkle this or chili powder liberally around the areas you’ve spotted the enemy frequenting.
-You can even give your bird feeders a dusting – your garden’s avian inhabitants can’t taste the heat of chili, and it causes them no harm, but it will make a squirrel think twice about snacking on the bird food you leave out.
+Squirrels hate the taste and smell of strong spices such as cayenne pepper, so sprinkle this or chilli powder liberally around the areas you’ve spotted the enemy frequenting.
+You can even give your bird feeders a dusting – your garden’s avian inhabitants can’t taste the heat of chilli, and it causes them no harm, but it will make a squirrel think twice about snacking on the bird food you leave out.

 Don’t Give Squirrels a Free Lunch